Douglous-Sobei/pay_online/README.md

 Welcome to Backsystem!
 This Django-based payment backend system is designed to facilitate various payment operations and transactions.
 This README provides a comprehensive guide on setting up the project, configuring its components, and utilizing its functionalities.

 ## Project Structure
-- **banksystem**: Django project directory containing project-wide settings and configurations.
+- **bank system**: Django project directory containing project-wide settings and configurations.
 - **core**: Django app for core functionalities and utilities.
 - **userauths**: Django app for user authentication and management.
 - **account**: Django app for managing user accounts, transactions, and payment-related functionalities.